ankitadubey2004/Smart-Task-Tracker/README.md

-# 🧑‍💻 Novexus Internship Careers Page
+# 🧑‍💻 Smart Task Tracker - TinyMind

 A full-stack task management web application designed to help users efficiently manage their daily activities.
 It offers smart features such as task creation, editing, priority tagging, deadline alerts, calendar integration, and a visually intuitive dashboard.
 The application is built with a responsive user interface, clean UI/UX design principles, and a robust backend for reliable data handling.